BU-NU-CLOUD-F19/Curating_Log_Files/README.md

 ## 1. Vision and Goals Of The Project:

-### Vision
-Our projects main goal is to capture the system logs generated at MOC, automate the process of collecting logs from different sources and allow users to view them in a central location.
+Our projects main goal is to capture the system logs generated at ([MOC](link:https://massopen.cloud/)), automate the process of collecting logs from different sources and allow users to view them in a central location.
+Organize the data so that it is potentially useful for those researchers that have access to the raw data.

-### Goals
-#### Short Term
-* Briefly read the documentation of ElasticSearch and Kibana enough to understand how to install and configure it.
-We use ElasticSearch and Kibana on OpenShift to see how it is configured and how it is used.
-* We plan on deploying 2 VMs on OpenStack
-	* VM #1 will have ElasticSearch and Kibana installed on it, and will have a 1T volume used for log storage.
-	* VM #2  will be producing logs that will be sent to ElasticSearch via Filebeat.
-	* Visualization will be done using Kibana.

-#### Long term
-* Organize the data so that it is potentially useful for those researchers that have access to the raw data
-	* Automate filtering of log files
+Main Goals of the Project:

+* Provide an automated mechanism to collect logs from different source machines on MOC.
+* Have a log collector deployed on each source that reads systemd logs and forwards them to elasticsearch deployed on a destination machine where all the logs from different sources are collected and converged.
+* Provide visualization of the logs in Elasticsearch through Kibana.

 ## 2. Users/Personas Of The Project

 ### End Users:
 * Administrators of MOC : Get access to unfiltered/ original logs with confidential information.
-* Researchers and Developers: Anonymized logs through which they can analyse how a cloud works, but shouldn’t have access to confidential information about the users of MOC.
+* Researchers and Developers: Logs provided through which they can analyse how a cloud works, but shouldn’t have access to confidential information about the users of MOC (Some filter mechanism will be required which can be implemented as a future scope).
-* Some researchers and developers will have NDA (non-disclosure agreements) with the MOC so some will be able to gain access to the raw logs.
+* Some researchers and developers will have NDA (non-disclosure agreements) with the MOC so some will be able to gain access to the raw logs in Elasticsearch.

-In the future, we may provide multi-tenant logging so that anyone can access and review all of the           logs  from their projects on the MOC.

 ## 3. Scope and Features of the Project:

 ### Features in Current Scope:
 * Setting up a collector which is getting log files from the pods on the established VM’s running OpenShift .
-* Setting up another virtual machine that acts as a log storage hub in ElasticSearch.
+* Setting up a virtual machine that acts as a log storage hub in ElasticSearch.
 * Automate scaling features:
-		* Install ElasticSearch on a virtual machine.
-		* Install Filebeat and set up configuration files to forward logs to ElasticSearch.
+	* Provide an installation script for installing and configuring Journalbeat to run on the host machine, collect system logs and send them to the machine on which Elasticsearch is running.
+	* Provide an installation script to configure Elasticsearch and Kibana with the logs viewable at [Kibana Dashboard](logging.osh.massopen.cloud:5602)
-		* Set up a cron job to convert Journald logs from binary to text daily on very node.
+	* Get the pipeline up and running to collect logs from OpenShift nodes sn001 to sn005 and send to the Elasticsearch virtual machine deployed on OpenStack.

 ### Future Scope:

+* Automate filtering of log files
 * Incorporating additional log sources, e.g. ceph etc
 * A filter to detect and potentially obfuscate any PII
     * We are considering various test ways of filtering the log data; for example: